bloomingchad/pnimrp/README.md

 - **jsmn.nim**: minimal json parser impl.
 - **GPT-3.5 Claude-3.5-Sonnet**: Documentation and code improvements.🤖
 - **DeepSeek-V3**: Documentation and Code improvements 🥰
+- **fmstream.org and others**: for providing links
+- **asciinema**: for being able to show HD demo 🎥
 - **You**: For using and supporting this project! ❤️
-- **fmstream.org and others**: for providing links

 ## 🎉 Happy Listening!

 Thank you for using **pnimrp**!
 If you enjoy the project, consider giving it a ⭐ on GitHub or sharing it with your friends.
 Let’s make terminal radio awesome! 🎶